dikshasaini11/Group_E_Snakes_and_Ladders/README.md

 # Installation

-Instructions to install are in *usermanuallink*.
+Instructions to install are in https://github.com/dikshasaini11/Group_E_Snakes_and_Ladders/blob/Main_Development/doc/User_Manual.docx.

 # Usage

 To run, you must first install it.
-Further, you can follow instructions mentioned in *usermanuallink*.
+Further, you can follow instructions mentioned in https://github.com/dikshasaini11/Group_E_Snakes_and_Ladders/blob/Main_Development/doc/User_Manual.docx

 # Detailed Instructions

 Detailed instructions for user can be found here https://github.com/dikshasaini11/Group_E_Snakes_and_Ladders/blob/Main_Development/doc/User_Manual.docx
 Detailed instructions for developer can be found here https://github.com/dikshasaini11/Group_E_Snakes_and_Ladders/blob/Main_Development/doc/Developer_Guide.docx
+We have created another version of code in 'Codeblocks IDE with GNU GCC compiler' for proper graphics.
+It can be found here https://github.com/dikshasaini11/Group_E_Snakes_and_Ladders/blob/Main_Development/src/CodeblocksVersion.c

 # License